enisz/igdb/README.md

 | name | String | The name of the platform family |
 | slug | String | A url-safe, unique, lower-case version of the name |

 Return value depends on the `$count` parameter.
-For more details on the return values please refer to the [Return Values Section](#return-values).
+For more details on the return values check the [Return Values Section](#return-values).

 ### Platform Logo
 `IGDB::platform_logo(array $query, boolean $count = false) : mixed`

 Fetching data from IGDB database using [Platform Logo Endpoint](https://api-docs.igdb.com/#platform-logo).
-For more details on the method parameters please refer to the [Query Parameters Section](#query-parameters).
+For more details on the method parameters check the [Endpoints Section](#endpoints).

 **Endpoint Details:**